 Rosa Alcalá was born and raised in Paterson, New Jersey.
 She received an MFA from Brown University and a PhD from SUNY Buffalo.

-The recipient of a National Endowment for the Arts Translation Fellowship, and runner-up for a PEN Translation Award, she is the editor and co-translator of New & Selected Poems of Cecilia Vicuña (Kelsey Street Press, 2018).
+The recipient of a National Endowment for the Arts Translation Fellowship and a runner-up for a PEN Translation Award, Alcalá is the editor and co-translator of New & Selected Poems of Cecilia Vicuña (Kelsey Street Press, 2018).
 Her poems have been translated into Spanish and Portuguese, with Montenegrin translations forthcoming.
-She is Professor of Creative Writing at the University of Texas at El Paso, where she teaches in its Bilingual MFA Program, and was the guest editor for Poem-a-Day in September 2021.
+She is a professor of creative writing at the University of Texas at El Paso, where she teaches in its Bilingual MFA Program.
+Alcalá was the Guest Editor for Poem-a-Day in September 2021.